cainemerrick98/ask_the_image/README.md

 This repo contains the python code to check if the AI models are capable of a task like this.
 You will be able to talk to the model in the terminal

-Its not meant for production so now error handling, type checking etc...
+Its not meant for production so no error handling, type checking, edge cases etc...

 I have implemented some simple tests - more just to make my development process easier more than anything else